Hagia Sophia: Church of Justinian I (current structure)

 Justinian and Patriarch Menas inaugurated the new basilica on 27 December 537, 5 years and 10 months after construction started, with much pomp.
 Hagia Sophia was the seat of the Patriarchate of Constantinople and a principal setting for Byzantine imperial ceremonies, such as coronations.
 The basilica offered sanctuary from persecution to criminals, although there was disagreement about whether Justinian had intended for murderers to be eligible for asylum.

-Earthquakes in August 553 and on 14 December 557 caused cracks in the main dome and eastern semi-dome.
-According to the Chronicle of John Malalas, during a subsequent earthquake on 7 May 558, the eastern semi-dome collapsed, destroying the ambon, altar, and ciborium.
+Earthquakes in 553 and on 557 caused cracks in the main dome and eastern semi-dome.
+According to the Chronicle of John Malalas, during a subsequent earthquake in 558, the eastern semi-dome collapsed, destroying the ambon, altar, and ciborium.
 The collapse was due mainly to the excessive bearing load and to the enormous shear load of the dome, which was too flat.
 These caused the deformation of the piers which sustained the dome.
 Justinian ordered an immediate restoration.
-He entrusted it to Isidorus the Younger, nephew of Isidore of Miletus, who used lighter materials.
+He entrusted it to Isidorus the Younger, who used lighter materials.
 The entire vault had to be taken down and rebuilt 20 Byzantine feet (6.25 m) higher than before, giving the building its current interior height of 55.6 m.
 Moreover, Isidorus changed the dome type, erecting a ribbed dome with pendentives whose diameter was between 32.7 and 33.5 m.
 Under Justinian's orders, eight Corinthian columns were disassembled from Baalbek, Lebanon and shipped to Constantinople around 560.
 This reconstruction, which gave the church its present 6th-century form, was completed in 562.
 The poet Paul the Silentiary composed an ekphrasis, or long visual poem, for the re-dedication of the basilica presided over by Patriarch Eutychius on 24 December 562.
-Paul the Silentiary's poem is conventionally known under the Latin title Descriptio Sanctae Sophiae, and he was also author of another ekphrasis on the ambon of the church, the Descripto Ambonis.